steindvart/Steindvart/README.md

 At work, I specialize in developing core of the trading system for conducting exchange trading on the derivatives market.

+As an open-source developer, I enjoy contributing to the applications or libraries I use.

 <!-- <h4>Technology Stack</h4>